The years have been quite kind…

 They say “time flies when you’re having fun” and though I’ve always questioned just who “they” are, and why “they” are the authority on things, this time I have to agree with them, time really does fly when your having fun!

-40 years, where does all the time go?
-It certainly doesn’t feel like it’s been that long.
+It’s hard to believe it’s been 39 years, it certainly doesn’t feel like it’s been that long.
 I remember our wedding day so vividly, the ceremony, the reception, friends, family and the funky flowers, it’s all so clear.
 I can still see Ray coming up the aisle with her mom and dad, arm in arm, to the music of Shalom, Sunrise Sunset.
 She looked so beautiful, with her radiant smile.
 I remember the two of us sitting up on the altar facing the congregation like some ancient king and queen of old, whispering secret observations softly to one another as we listened first to Shalom, then to Father Aldo’s homily, anxiously awaiting the moment, our moment, when we would exchange vows.
 It all seemed so magical!
 A dream come true… a good day, a truly good day.

 There were, of course, those who had their doubts and questioned the longevity of our marriage.
-Some thought we’d made a mistake or rather that my wife had made a mistake and that our marriage would never last.
-Well here we are still together all these years later celebrating our 40th anniversary.
+Some thought we’d made a mistake or rather that my wife had made a mistake and that our marriage would never last, well here we are still together all these years later celebrating our 39th anniversary.
 You were sure wrong now weren’t you?
 But really, who would of thunk it?
 They had good reason to doubt.
 I gave them plenty of reasons.
 Hell, sometimes I even had doubts myself and I’m sure my wife did as well.

-You see I was still very immature in fact I have always said that my 20’s were an extension of my teens, yeah twenty-sixteen, twenty-seventeen and so on.
+You see I was still very immature in fact I have always said that my 20’s were an extension of my teens, yeah twenty-sixteen, twenty-seventeen, like that.
 I simply didn’t have my shit together.
 All too often I was still thinking in terms of “I” instead of “We” and damn near always put my friends ahead of family, not a good thing to do for the newly married, or anyone for that matter.
 But then I’d had a couple of what I considered major instances as a teen that caused me to lose faith in my family and turned me towards my friends, I knew I could always count on them.